 How much can a mature blueberry plant produce?

 A mature blueberry plant can produce anywhere from 5-20 lbs.
+For more information on this see this publication from the University of Kentucky and look at page 7.
 A mature blueberry plant is considered to be around 7 years old.
-Different yields will depend on many factors, such as, if the plant is healthy, if the plant has been fertilized properly, if the plant is in full sun, if the plant was planted properly, if the plant has had adequate watering, ect.
+Different yields will depend on many factors, such as, if the plant is healthy, if the plant has been fertilized properly, what variety of blueberry it is, if the plant is in full sun, if the plant was planted properly, if the plant has had adequate watering, ect.

 How many blueberry plants can you put in an acre?